 Included in this analysis is a metric called the Unforced Capacity Reserve Margin, or URM.
 This value is the IRM translated to an UCAP basis considering the NYCA-wide forced outage ratings, based on the average of all capacity suppliers' forced outage ratings.
+The URM reported below uses forced outage rates consistent with the IRM study.
 For example, the forced outage rate is based on five-year performance data.
 The URM relates to the IRM through the following equation: